 - Official site https://www.bryanbrinkman.com

-In high school, he studied digital art programs and graphic design skills.
-So, he learned how to create web animations for early flash web sites.
+During high school, Brinkman immersed himself in digital art programs and honed his graphic design skills.
+He mastered the creation of web animations for early Flash websites.

-Further, the future creator of works of crypto-art studied animation at the University of the Arts in Philadelphia, later he continued his studies at the School of Visual Arts in New York.
+His passion for animation led him to pursue formal education.
+He studied animation at the University of the Arts in Philadelphia and furthered his studies at the School of Visual Arts in New York City.

-After which he pursued a career as an artist, working full-time on television shows such as Wonder Showzen, The Life & Times of Tim, The Tonight Show, Girl Code and Saturday Night Live.
-And he’s excelled in this area – the artist won a Visual Effects Emmy in 2020 and 2021 in the Outstanding Variety Sketch Series category for his work on SNL.
-In parallel, Bryan Brinkman had already begun to create his own art creations, but he was not so popular in this scene.
+Upon completing his education, Brinkman embarked on a career as an artist, working on television shows like Wonder Showzen, The Life & Times of Tim, The Tonight Show, Girl Code, and Saturday Night Live.
+He excelled in this field, earning recognition with a Visual Effects Emmy in 2020 and 2021 in the Outstanding Variety Sketch Series category for his contributions to SNL.
+Simultaneously, he began creating his own art, although he initially didn’t gain widespread recognition in this artistic sphere.

-That all changed in March 2011, when Bryan Brinkman, on the popular late-night TV show Late Night with Jimmy Fallon, was randomly exposed to the host’s experiment, dubbed the Bryan Brinkman Experiment.
+Everything changed for Bryan Brinkman in March 2011 when he became part of the Bryan Brinkman Experiment on the popular late-night TV show Late Night with Jimmy Fallon.

 Bryan Brinkman in the NFT world